How Sleep Affects Your Brain’s Health

 1. People with Poor Sleep Habits

 Those who consistently sleep less than the recommended 7-8.5 hours per night are generally more at risk for all negative effects of sleep deprivation, including cognitive symptoms.
+To combat this, they may look to herbal remedies similar to CBD to improve their quality of sleep.
+You can learn more about CBD here.

 2. People with Jobs Requiring Shift Work